harrisonlab/verticillium_clocks/README_RNAseq_LP2019.md

 conda install salmon
 ```

-#have bwa print its help message to check it runs
+#have salmon print its help message to check it runs

 ```bash
 salmon